melbreaker/Neo4j-Tweet-Graph-Data-Model/README.md

 2. Relationship between Company and Tweet: Establish a relationship named "CONTAINS" between Company nodes and Tweet nodes to indicate that a Tweet contains a link from a specific Company.
 The relationship should store  domain and expanded URLs properties.

 By implementing these modifications, it is more efficient to answer questions related to specific company or industry because it allows direct traversal of relationship between Tweet nodes and Company nodes.
-Additionally, we retrain important information such as domain names and expanded URLs within the relationship properties, which will facilitate future link analysis based on specific URLs.
+Additionally, important information such as domain names and expanded URLs are retained within the relationship properties, which will facilitate future link analysis based on specific URLs.

 ![data-model-problem-d](images/part-3-problem-d.png)